arokettu/php-random-polyfill/docs/performance.rst

 https://github.com/arokettu/random-polyfill-perf

-* Secure engine is mostly not affected on the backend used
+* Secure engine is mostly unaffected by the choice of backend (except for nextInt() case)
 * PHP 7:

   * With GMP installed, all engines is approximately 400 times slower than native